- Last Update On : 2017-03-27

 Due to recognition of multiple types of carbapenem resistance, the CDC recently revised its definition of CRE to include any Enterobacteriaceae that is resistant to imipenem, doripenem, meropenem, or ertapenem OR is found to produce a carbapenemase.

 Centers for Disease Control (CDC) & Clinical Laboratory Standards Insitute (CLSI) have issued recommendations for the detection of carpabenemases.
 Some gram-negative organisms producing this enzyme may fall within the susceptible range for carbapenems by automated test systems, but will exhibit an elevated MIC to carbapenems.
 When these organisms are also resistant to a 3rd-generation cephalosporin, such as ceftriaxone, additional testing for carbapenemase production should be performed.
 This confirmatory testing is called the Modified Hodge Test.
 Organisms tested by this method are reported as positive or negative for carbapenemase production.
-All carbapenems will be reported as resistant when an organism tests positive.
-Carbapenem resistance of the NDM-1 type is detected by standard susceptibility test methods.
-Enteric organisms suspicious for NDM-1 would be forwarded to the CDC for confirmation.
+All carbapenems are reported as resistant when an organism tests positive.

 Current CRE prevention strategies are based on the identification of patients colonized or infected with CRE.
 Contact precautions are implemented for those patients harboring CRE.